Clippers roll on road past slumping Magic

 The Clippers head back to Los Angeles with a win after losing consecutive games at Oklahoma City and Philadelphia.
 On Monday, they will host the Minnesota Timberwolves, who will be on the second game of a back-to-back.

-The Magic have lost four straight after beating the Celtics 93-90 in Boston, and their offensive woes continued against the Clippers.
-The Magic came into came into the game ranked last in both points scored and field goal percentage.
+The Magic have lost four straight after beating the Celtics 93-90 in Boston 12 days earlier, and their offensive woes continued against the Clippers.
+The Magic came into the game ranked last in both points scored and field-goal percentage.
 They shot 44.4 percent from the floor, above their season average of 41 percent, but Orlando failed to eclipse the 100-point mark for the third consecutive game.

-Led by Nikola Vucevic (22 points), Evan Fournier (19 points) and D.J.
-Augustin (13 points), the Magic went 0-for-8 from 3-point range in the first half and attempted only 17 treys in the game.
+Led by Nikola Vucevic (22 points, 11 rebounds, three blocks), Evan Fournier (19 points) and D.J.
+Augustin (13 points), the Magic went 0-for-8 from 3-point range in the first half and attempted only 17 treys in the game, making just four.
 That came after the Magic had shot a team-record 43 3-pointers in each of the last two games.

 The Magic travel to San Antonio on Sunday before coming back to Orlando for a three-game homestand.
 They may be playing without forward Jonathan Isaac, who sprained his ankle in the second quarter and did not return.

-Note: EditorsNote: Removed extra ‘came into’ in 6th graf; added more stats for Vucevic in 7th graf